cis237/cis237-assignment-5-key/README.md

 ## Description

-Either modify what I have in my Asignment1 key, which is included here, or bring in your files and use that to do the work.
+Either modify what I have in my Assignment 1 key, which is included here, or bring in your files and use that to do the work.
 You may need to change the namespace in your files if you do not want to use my files.

 You are going to take the Assignment 1 we did with the Beverage List .CSV and update it to work with a database in place of the CSV.
 In addition, the UI must be updated to accommodate some new features that were not in assignment 1.